eleniel-mocna/PbExtractor/README.md

 - `OnIndex(index)` - the operation is applicable on the given index
 - `PreviousToken(token)` - the operation is applicable on the token before the given token
 - `NextToken(token)` - the operation is applicable on the token after the given token
-- `ThisToken` - the operation is applicable on the given token
+- `ThisToken(token)` - the operation is applicable on the given token

 Then we use a simple DFS in the space of all programs to find a program, which generates the output from the input.
 We describe an `x` synthesizable by `y` when there exists a program `p` such that `p(x) = y`.